-Adrenal Surgery can be Performed 8 Different Ways Depending on Skills and Experience of the SurgeonAdrenal surgery can be performed eight different ways.
-Some are MUCH better than others but which one you get will be determined by the experience of your surgeon, and NOT what is best for you.
+Adrenal Surgery Can Be Performed 8 Different Ways Depending on the Skills and Experience of the SurgeonAdrenal surgery can be performed eight different ways.
+Some are MUCH better than others, but which one you get will be determined by the experience of your surgeon, and NOT what is best for you.
 You must do your homework!
-Here we provide an overview of the 8 very different surgical techniques and methods a surgeon can use to remove an adrenal gland or adrenal gland tumor.
+Here we provide an overview of the 8 very different surgical techniques a surgeon can use to remove an adrenal gland or adrenal gland tumor.
 As you will read, some of these techniques are still commonly used, but should not be!
-Surgeons without much experience perform adrenal surgery in ways that they learned to performe gallbladder or hernia surgery and these techniques should not be used for adrenal surgery.
+Surgeons without much experience perform adrenal surgery in same way as they learned to perform gallbladder or hernia surgery and these techniques should not be used for adrenal surgery.

-It is unfortnuate that 90% of adrenal surgery is performed by surgeons who do less than 4 or 5 adrenal operations per year.
-They almost always use techniques that are out-dated or not the best choice, and the patients suffer because of it.
-Please chose your adrenal surgeon wisely--your local general surgeon or urologist is very likely not the best choice for you.
+It is unfortnuate that 90% of adrenal surgery is performed by surgeons who do fewer than 4 or 5 adrenal operations per year.
+They almost always use techniques that are outdated or not the best choice, and the patients suffer because of it.
+Please choose your adrenal surgeon wisely--your local general surgeon or urologist is very unlikely to be the best choice for you.

 The 8 Good and Bad Techniques for Adrenal Surgery:

-#1) Mini Posterior Retroperitoneal Scope Adrenalectomy (Mini-PRSA) (The Mini-Back Scope Adrenal Operation).
-This minimally invasive adrenal operation is performed with 2 small scopes placed through the lower part of the patient's BACK (on the sides of the lower back because the arenal glands are in the very back of the abdomen).
-Thus we also refer to this operation as the Mini-Back-Scope-Adrenalectomy.
-This mini-scope surgery is preferable for the vast majority of adrenal tumor patients, as it uses an endoscope and very small incisions (less than 1/2 inch).
-The Mini-Back-Scope-Operation is the preferred operation for more than 95% of patients with adrenal tumors.
-Please do not have any of the other options which most people get because their surgeon does not know this most advanced procedure.
-This is the mini-scope adrenal operation that Dr Carling does on about 95% of his patients and these operations usually take him less than 35-40 minutes.
-We have two complete pages dedicated to the Mini BACK Scope Adrenalectomy, and its benefits.
+This minimally invasive adrenal operation is performed with 1 small scope port placed through the lower part of the patient's BACK, and 2 other small instrument ports (on the sides of the lower back because the arenal glands are in the very back of the abdomen).
+Thus, we refer to this operation as the Mini Back Scope Adrenalectomy (MBSA).
+The Mini Back Scope Adrenalectomy (MBSA) is preferable for the vast majority of adrenal tumor patients, as it uses an endoscope and very small incisions (0.5-1.1 cm; less than 1/2 inch).
+The Mini Back Scope Adrenalectomy (MBSA) is the preferred operation for more than 95% of patients with adrenal tumors.
+Please do not have any of the other options listed below.
+Most people get these inferior operations because their surgeon does not know how to perform the most advanced procedures.
+This is the Mini Back Scope Adrenal operation that Dr. Carling performs on about 95% of his patients and usually takes him less than 25-35 minutes to complete.
+We have two entire pages dedicated to the Mini Back Scope Adrenalectomy (MBSA), and its benefits.

 Have a Question?